smt/StrapOn/README.md

 StrapOn (NEW!)
 ==============

-StrapOn is a Responsive HTML Prototyping framework that uses the Serve gem to generate static websites using any number of tempating languages.
+StrapOn is a responsive, static, HTML prototyping framework that uses the Serve gem to generate static websites using any number of markup languages.

 StrapOn is supported by:
 -------------------------